dpw462/projects/README.md

   - a program to obtain historical stock data and calculate returns for model investment portfolios written in Python
   - a regularly tracked and updated spreadsheet of real Covid data for all LA County, with epidemiological models, in Excel.

-... and whatever else of interest that comes to mind!
+... and whatever else that comes to mind!

 Cheers.